 Ayala Amir, the doctoral student in Tel Aviv University’s archaeology and ancient Near Eastern cultures department who conducted the research, noted: “Vanilla markers are an unusual find, especially in light of the fire that occurred in the buildings where the jars were found.
 The results of the analysis of the organic residues allow me to say with confidence that the jars contained wine and that it was seasoned with vanilla.”

-While vanilla is apparently nowhere mentioned specifically in the Bible, the use of wine certainly is—and notably, spiced wine (e.g. Song of Solomon 8:2, also translated as perfumed wine).
+While vanilla is apparently nowhere mentioned specifically in the Bible, the use of wine certainly is—and notably, spiced wine (i.e. Song of Songs 8:2, also translated as perfumed wine).
 Other wines, such as sweet wine, are also mentioned (Isaiah 49:26).

-The Prophet Jeremiah, on the scene in Jerusalem at the time of the city’s fall to the Babylonians, notably described the glutted city at the time as being brimful of wine.
-The warning message he relayed from God even compared its coming destruction to the smashing of wine vessels.
+The prophet Jeremiah, on the scene in Jerusalem at the time of the city’s fall to the Babylonians, notably described the glutted city at the time as being brim-full of wine: The warning message he relayed from God even compared its coming destruction to the smashing of wine vessels.
 Jeremiah 13:12-15 and 25 state: